myk1m/Rainbow/README.md

 Blue
 Indigo
 Violet
-And a cute little kitty cat
+And a cute little kitty cat John